JetBrains/kotlin-web-site/docs/reference/multi-declarations.md

 ```

-So you can freely use multi-declarations in *for*{: .keyword }-loops with maps (as well as collections of data class instances etc).
+So you can freely use destructuring declarations in *for*{: .keyword }-loops with maps (as well as collections of data class instances etc).